variendarkgirl/portfolio/README.md

 Here are some key projects I've worked on:

+Remote Keylogger: A lightweight that acts as a screensaver but send key logs to the attacker machine.

 Secure Authentication System: Enhanced user security with multi-factor authentication.

 Network Intrusion Detection Tools: Proactive network threat monitoring.